Counselling Courses and Psychotherapy Courses at ICHAS, Dublin, Limerick, and Nationwide.

 A Specialised Career

-Courses in Counselling & Psychotherapy at ICHAS
+Counselling Courses and Psychotherapy Courses at ICHAS

 These are just some reasons why people undertake counselling courses.
 ICHAS offers courses for all skill levels – the Certificate in Counselling Skills & Psychotherapeutic Practice is a excellent introduction to counselling skills for everyday life and work.
 We also offer several degree level counselling courses in specialised areas such as youth studies and addiction studies for people interested in developing skills in these specialised areas.
 Finally, there’s a comprehensive suite of Master’s counselling courses for those interested in building on existing qualifications & skills for career enhancement reasons.